 Aims to enhance overall Port capacity to

-Under improvement of infrastructure, JNPT created parking yards for undocumented export containers, facilitated infrastructure for Customs for clearance in the Parking Yards, commenced the Centralized Parking Plaza Project, commenced widening of roads and other infrastructure projects
+Under improvement of infrastructure, JNPT created parking yards for undocumented export containers, facilitated infrastructure for Customs for clearance in the Parking Yards, commenced the Centralized Parking Plaza, commenced widening of roads and other infrastructure projects

-In addition to the existing parking areas at JN Port, the Port is developing Centralized Parking Plaza with an objective to provide parking facility for trucks carrying export containers and enable completing pre-gate entry formalities and documentation for export etc. under one window system.
-The parking area is being developed in an area of 45 Ha for parking of 1,538 Trailers and will have all the facilities like Custom documentation system, banking, cafeteria and many other facilities to give comfort to the drivers.
+JNPT has developed Centralized Parking Plaza with an objective to provide parking facility for trucks carrying export containers and enable completing pre-gate entry formalities and documentation for export etc. under one window system.
+The parking area is developed in an area of 45 Ha for parking of 1,538 Trailers and have all the facilities like Custom documentation system, banking, cafeteria and many other facilities to give comfort to the drivers.

 To cater to the future traffic, JN Port, through NHAI, has awarded the work of widening of 43.9 Kms. length of NH 4B, SH 54 and Amra Marg Linkages to 6 / 8 lanes along with two lanes service roads by SPV formed by JNPT, NHAI and CIDCO.
 The work on the project which is being executed on EPC mode in 4 civil packages is expected for completion in Dec.
 2020.

-As per schedule, the work of Phase I was completed on 22nd December, 2017 and put in to operation with a capacity of 30 MTPA.
-The Phase II of 30 MTPA capacity is expected to be completed by December 2022.
+As per schedule, the work of Phase I was completed on 22nd December 2017 and put into operation with a capacity of 30 MTPA.
+Phase II of 30 MTPA capacity is expected to be completed by December 2022.

 Gateway Terminals India (GTI) at Jawaharlal Nehru Port Trust (JNPT) has replaced 14 new Rubber Tyre Gantry Cranes (RTGCs) that has increased the productivity of stacking containers and hence improved the overall efficiency of container management at the terminal.
 The new RTGCs can lift up to a 50 tons load under a twin-lift spreader, compared with 40 tons under single lift spreaders, which were operating earlier.
 The new RTGCs have reduced the vessel waiting time and the overall time to handle the shipment at the port.

-NSICT brought 4 New Port Panamax RMQCs and 8 RTGCs with 5 high stacking capacity as replacement of their 20 years old cranes.
-These cranes are expected to be commission by August-2020.
+NSICT brought 4 New Post Panamax RMQCs and 8 RTGCs with 5 high stacking capacity as replacement of their 20 years old cranes.
+These cranes are expected to be committed by August-2020.
 These cranes are with twin lift spreader in comparison with single lift spreader of old cranes which will enhance crane productivity once they are commissioned.

-JNPT is increasing the Security Profile by installing 3 Mobile Scanners at JNPCT, DP World and APMT, which are expected to be operational in October-2020.
-Site Acceptance Test (SAT) for 3 mobile scanners has got delayed due to Lockdown.
+JNPT is increasing the Security Profile by installing 3 Mobile Scanners at JNPCT, DP World and APMT.
 Faster scanning will reduce port’s import dwell time due to independent scanners for import containers.
+Site Acceptance Test (SAT) for 3 mobile scanners has been carried out.
+Scanners are expected to be operational in January-2021.
 Port is also installing one Drive through Container scanner for BMCTPL for which work order was placed on 11.10.2019 with 15 months delivery period.
 Civil work for the said scanner has been started.
 The designed throughput of this Drive through Container Scanner is 100 containers per hour.
-This scanner will be commissioned by Jan, 2021.
+This scanner will be commissioned by June, 2021.

 In order to give momentum to coastal shipping, JNPT has taken up the project of ‘Coastal Berth’.
 The work comprises of construction of 250 m long Coastal Berth with 2 trestles 94m long each with backup area reclamation of 11 hectares.
-Dredging to achieve dredged depth of 11 m at Berth pocket back side of the berth is also proposed for handling port crafts with dredged depth of 6m below CD.
+Dredging to achieve the dredged depth of 11 m at Berth pocket backside of the berth is also proposed for handling port crafts with a dredged depth of 6m below CD.
 Capacity for handling liquid cargo of 1.5 MTPA and General Coastal cargo of 1 MTPA.
-It will reduce the delays caused due to Port related paperwork and custom formalities thus save time and enhance overall Trade.
-The project is expected for completion in August, 2020.
+It will reduce the delays caused due to Port related paperwork and customs formalities thus save time and enhance overall Trade.
+The project is expected for completion in April, 2021.

 At present JNPT is capable of handling DFC rakes at the new forth container terminal i.e BMCTPL ICD yard of BMCTPL is capable to handle 4 rakes DFC rakes simultaneously.
 JNPT is developing an integrated common rail yard facility inside the port to handle DFC rakes destined for other terminals namely JNPCT.NSICT, GTICT &NSIGT.
 In the new Common Rail Yard, two new lines for handling double stack and long haul DFC rakes (length 1.5 Kms) will be commissioned.
 The work is expected for completion by the end of 2020.

-Constructed and commissioned flyover bridges at Y-Junction and North Gate Complex in March and June respectively.
-Y-Junction Bridge will ensure smooth flow of APMT’s outgoing traffic whereas North Gate Bridge will ensure smooth outgoing traffic of JNPCT, NSICT and NSIGT.
+Constructed and commissioned flyover bridges at Y-junction and North Gate Complex in March and June respectively.
+Y-Junction Bridge has facilitated smooth flow of APMT’s outgoing traffic whereas North Gate Bridge has ensured smooth outgoing traffic of JNPCT, NSICT and NSIGT.

-Inter-terminal transfers of Tractor Trailers i.e lateral entry of TTs within the terminals commenced from March, 2015 for making optimum use of TTs.
+Inter-terminal transfers of Tractor Trailers i.e lateral entry of TTs within the terminals commenced from March 2015 for making optimum use of TTs.
 This facility is used by 500 - 700 TTs every day.
-This initiative has reduced the load off from the road, further it has led to saving of logistic cost to trade during the 3 year period from commencement besides removing congestion.
-Till the end of June 2020, 908,086 trucks availed this facility by making 1,141,510 transactions.
+This initiative has reduced the load off from the road, further, it has led to saving of logistic cost to trade during the 3 year period from commencement besides removing congestion.
+Till the end of September- 2020, 930,481 trucks availed this facility by making 1,170,732 transactions.

 i) Removed threshold of minimum volume criteria of 300 TEUs.
 Importers with smaller volume can avail DPD.